zhulihong89/Chat-Robot/Privacy Policy.md

 # Privacy Policy
 14 12 2020

-Genii follows the relevant legal requirements and takes all reasonable precautions to safeguard personal information.
+QRCOde follows the relevant legal requirements and takes all reasonable precautions to safeguard personal information.

 ## INTRODUCTION